skycoin/bbs/WORKDIARY.md

 * **DONE** shows what has been implemented (split into days).

 ## TODO
+* Make use of RootWalker functionality.
 * Test RPC functionality.

 ## DONE

+### 2017 May 13
+* Updated JSON API.
+* Made it work with the new CXO.

 ### 2017 May 9
 * Implemented adding new posts and threads via RPC.
 However this is not tested.